learnapollo/learnapollo/content/tutorial-react-native-exponent/rne-01.md

 ## Prerequisites

 This tutorial uses [ExponentJS](https://getexponent.com/).

-ExponentJS is a macro framework over React Native, that is batteries included.
-Using it will help getting to the point, instead of spending time setting up navigator, custom font ect..

-Note that you can you raw react native too.

-@TODO : show a diff between final exponent exercice and react native version.
+ExponentJS is a mobile app development tool for React Native with an included SKD for system functionality and also provides UI components

 ## Introduction

-If you've signed up with GitHub, you can receive your own `pokedex-react-native-exponent` here:
+Sign up with GitHub to receive your own `pokedex-react-native-exponent` here:

 <!-- __DOWNLOAD_RNEXPONENT__ -->